JarKanni/nd_wheat/README.md

 # North Dakota Wheat Production 1990-2024

+Quick Report answering how North Dakota Wheat production has changed since 1990 and why.

-Purpose: To quell a personal curiosity.
+Purpose: To quell a pondering
 Line of Thought: Growing up in North Dakota, wheat fields were everywhere.
 Now when I go, I see more and more canola or corn.
 Why did that change, and by how much?

 ### Questions